synxty/idea/brainstorm/types.md

 ### 5.1.
 Characteristics

-- **Appearance:** Ice type creatures often have icy exteriors, crystalline features, or emit a frosty aura.
+- **Appearance:** Ice type characters often have icy exteriors, crystalline features, or emit a frosty aura.
 Their colors are typically cool tones like blue, white, and silver.
 - **Abilities:**
   - **Frost Breath:** Emit a blast of cold air to freeze targets.
   - **Ice Shards:** Launch sharp fragments of ice as projectiles.